-A little while back I was reading a blog post that talked about Dr. Elaine Aron’s book The Highly Sensitive Person.
-I though huh, sounds like I’m probably one of those.
-So I picked up the book from the library and had a read, and it got me thinking about traits and illness and all the grey area in the middle.
+A little while back I was reading a blog post that talked about Dr. Elaine Aron’s book The Highly Sensitive Person (affiliate link).
+I thought huh, sounds like I’m probably one of those.
+So I picked up the book from the library and had a read.
+It got me thinking about trait, illness, and all the grey area in the middle.

-At the beginning of the book, there is a true/false self-test to see if you would be considered a highly sensitive person (HSP).
+At the beginning of the book, there’s a true/false self-test to see if you’re a highly sensitive person (HSP).
 I came to the conclusion that I’m mostly not… but sometimes am.
 Specifically, only when I’m depressed.
-As I flipped through the book, I identified with it far less than I expected to me, and my reaction was more along the lines of “that’s what I do sometimes” rather than “that’s who I am”.
+As I flipped through the book, I identified with it far less than I expected to.
+My reaction was more along the lines of “that’s what I do sometimes” rather than “that’s who I am”.

 I have always been an emotionally sensitive person.
 My feelings get hurt easily, and I tend to empathize a lot with others.
 But the sensitivity encompassed in the concept of the HSP is much broader than that.
 Dr. Aron summed it up with the acronym DOES: Depth of processing, Overstimulation, Emotional reactivity, and Sensing the Subtle.
 There seems to be quite a bit of emphasis placed on environmental stimuli.

-In terms of emotional reactivity, I tend to be empathetic but don’t go that next step of internalizing the emotional energy of others.
+In terms of emotional reactivity, I tend to be empathetic, but don’t internalize others’ emotional energy.
 I don’t think I could work as a mental health nurse if I wasn’t able to stop before that point where empathy turns into internalized reactions.

 Dr. Aron mentions that sometimes introversion is mistakenly equated with being a highly sensitive person, and about 30% of HSPs are actually extroverts.
-I’m a card-carrying member of the introvert club, and that is a trait that’s been another trait that’s been stable throughout my life.
+I’m a card-carrying member of the introvert club, and that trait has been stable throughout my life.
 When I’m depressed, that introversion pushes to new extremes, and I tend to develop a more active, intense aversion to other people.
 Stuck inside the depression, I sometimes start to think this is how I’ve always been and/or how I’ll always be.
 Realistically, though, I know that I used to enjoy spending time with close friends and coworkers.

 So who am I?
 Sometimes I have no idea.
 It’s so easy to try to describe or classify ourselves based on our illness, but personality traits aren’t the same as illness symptoms, and I think it’s fairer to ourselves if we can try to distinguish between the two.
-If I do that, I’m inclined to conclude that I’m not a highly sensitive person, which makes interesting food for thought.
+If I do that, I’d say that I’m not a highly sensitive person, which makes interesting food for thought.